Litoria ewingii

 Description

 A medium-sized species of frog reaching up to 4.5 cm in body length.
-It has a cream-coloured, brown or yellow-brown back, with a wide, darker brown longitudinal stripe along the middle that starts between the eyes.
+It has a cream-coloured, brown, copper or occasionally lime green back, with a wide, darker bifurcated stripe along the middle that starts between the eyes.
 There is a black or dark brown stripe from the tip of the snout to past the arm.
 There is often a white stripe from below the eye to the end of the upper lip.
-The belly is white, and the male has a darker throat.
+The belly is white, and the male often has a darker throat.
 The pupil is horizontal, and the iris is gold.
-The backs of the thighs are reddish-orange.
-Fingers are unwebbed and toes are half webbed, both with small discs.
-Individuals sometimes have a green back in the far western part of the species' distribution.
+The backs of the thighs are typically orange-yellow and unpatterned.
+The groin region is usually plain and unpatterned.
+Fingers are unwebbed and toes are moderate-extensively webbed, both with discs wider than the digits.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Rawlinsonia, resulting in the proposed species name of Rawlinsonia ewingii.

 Breeding Biology